Hi @ all!

 You will need a real good Flighstick to enjoy the motion.
 So my Warthog Thrustmaster is extended (35cm) and is now damped by adjustable motorcycle handlebar dampers...very nice feeling, soft as butter and still a lot of resistance, much closer to reality, ideal for rotorheads, I can only recommend (thx to Bergison for the ingenious idea).
 With a strong damper setting you also have a trim system!

-However, there is no Centerforce anymore!
-This is not a issue to me, but other will.
-Therefore you may add Springs on the dampers to gain centerforce again.Important Funstuff:
+However, there is almost no Centerforce anymore because the dampers are much strong then the nativ Warthog Springs.
+Therefore you may add Springs on both sides of the dampers to gain centerforce again (picture comes soon).Important Funstuff:

 Basically all VR glasses track absolute.
 I.e. if your plane rolls with 45°, then the 45° real cockpit angles add up with the 45° angles of the InGame View.